 1 tsp orange or lemon zest

 Soak the rice for 30 minutes in cold water.
-Drain and place in a small pot with the cold milk and pinch of salt.
-Bring to a simmer and cook over low heat until the rice is very soft, about 30 minutes.
+Drain and place in a small pot with 500ml cold milk and pinch of salt.
+Bring to a low simmer and cook over low heat until the rice is soft, about 20-30 minutes.
 Stir occasionally, making sure the milk doesn’t burn or the rice doesn’t stick.
 Transfer to a large bowl to cool.

+Warm the other 200ml of milk until you see small bubbles popping up around the edges.
 Whisk the egg yolks with the sugar until pale and creamy.
-Warm the 200ml of milk until you see small bubbles popping up around the edges.
-Slowly whisk 1/2 cup of the milk into the egg yolks, whisking quickly the entire time in order to avoid getting cooked egg.
+Slowly whisk ½ cup of the milk into the egg yolks, whisking quickly the entire time in order to avoid cooking the egg.
 Whisk the rest of the milk into the egg yolks and then transfer the entire mixture back into the pot.* Cook over medium-low heat, stirring continuously with a wooden spoon, until the mixture thickens.
 When you drag your finger over the back of the spoon, a trail should remain behind.
 (That said, this custard won’t be as thick as traditional ice cream custard due to the low volume of egg yolks and the lack of cream.)

-When it’s thickened enough, stir the custard into the rice mixture, along with the zest and vanilla.
+When it’s thickened enough, stir the custard into the rice mixture, along with 1 tsp orange zest and ½ tsp vanilla.
 Chill in the fridge for at least two hours.

 Whisk the cream into soft peaks.
 Gently fold into the chilled rice mixture and then chill the whole thing for another 30 minutes.